dataasciences/dataasciences.github.io/_pages/Python-Tips-Hacks.md

 #### Python seek()

-When Python reads a file's content it will move *file current position* to the end of the file so trying to re-read it again will yield the above result.
+When Python reads a file's content, it will move *file current position* to the end of the file, so trying to re-read it again will yield the above result.
 Nothing as there is nothing else to read.

-You can easily go back to the beginning of the file with the *seek()* method which is used like this:
+You can easily go back to the beginning of the file with the *seek()* method, which is used like this:

 ```python
 # Go back to position 0